Failure Modes of LLMs for Causal Reasoning on Narratives: Introduction

-In this work, we aim to understand the causal reasoning abilities of LLMs from textual narratives.
-We consider settings where there is an (unknown) underlying causal chain graph of the form $V_1 \rightarrow V_2 \rightarrow \hdots \rightarrow V_N$, where each node $V_i$ has some semantic meaning (e.g., smoking), that is verbalized in the form of a (realistic) narrative $N$.
-For a given narrative $N$, we consider two causal reasoning tasks: (1) Does $V_i$ have a causal effect on $V_j$? and (2) Given the node identities $(V_1, \hdots V_N)$, construct a causal chain graph faithful to the narrative.
+we start by considering settings where there is an (unknown) underlying causal chain graph of the form $V_1 \rightarrow V_2 \rightarrow \hdots \rightarrow V_N$, where each node $V_i$ has some semantic meaning (e.g., smoking), that is verbalized in the form of a (realistic) narrative $N$.
+For a given narrative $N$, we consider two causal reasoning tasks: (1) Does $V_i$ have a causal effect on $V_j$? and (2) Given the node identities $(V_1, \hdots V_N)$, construct a causal chain graph that is faithful to the narrative.
 While these tasks do not encompass all aspects of causal reasoning (e.g., counterfactual reasoning), they are important primitives for successful causal reasoning.
+We then extend our analysis to more complex underlying graph structures including colliders and forks.

-Our primary contribution is to shed light on the limitations and unreliable shortcuts that LLMs use for these two causal reasoning tasks.
-We focus on the following failure modes.
-Firstly, we show that LLMs heavily rely on the order in which the causal relationships are verbalized in the narrative.
+Our primary contribution is to characterize when large language models are able to robustly reason under these causal structures.
+On the one hand, we find that LLMs display distinctive failure modes related to interference between reasoning and world knowledge in causal inference.
+Firstly, we show that LLMs are influenced heavily by a prior that causes are likely to appear before effects in a narrative.
 We observe that when the narrative is constructed in the reverse topological order of the causal chain (i.e., the edge $V_i \rightarrow V_{i+1}$ is narrated \emph{before} $V_{i-1} \rightarrow V_{i}$), the performance of the LLM suffers as it often assigns the cause to an earlier event and the effect to a later event in the narrative.
 Secondly, we show that LLMs use their parametric causal knowledge (i.e., if an event typically causes another event) as a shortcut to answer causal questions.
 Thus, when the cause-and-effect pairs implied by the narrative conflict with the parametric knowledge, the LLM often ignores the specifics of the narrative and defaults to its parametric knowledge.
-This occurs even when the narratives are written to explicitly disagree with parametric knowledge and the LLM is prompted to ignore outside information.
-Thirdly, we find that LLMs fail more often as the narratives become longer.
+Neither prompting with Chain of Thought (CoT) \citep{wei2022chain} nor In-Context Learning alleviates these failures.